swannk/metpetdb_api/README.md

     cd ../tastyapi
     python transition.py

-If you are developing locally, you can now start the server and start hacking:
+If you are developing locally, you can now fire up the server and start hacking:

     python manage.py runserver